electricimp/AWSLambda/examples/RSACrypto/README.md

 This example shows who to create a Lambda that will do RSA-SHA256 signatures for an agent.

+**NOTE**: Even though the example shows a specific use case for RSA-SHA256 encryption, the steps for setting up Lambda, IAM Policy and IAM User described here are generic and applicable to any other use case and Lambda implementation.

 ## Generate Keys

-Below is the example commands for private and public keys generation on a Linux box:
+Below are commands for private and public keys generation on a Linux environment:

 ```
 $ openssl genrsa -out privkey.pem 2048